eaglesky/CodingPractices/AlgorithmsReview.md

           while (!q.isEmpty) {
               curNode = q.dequeue();
               visit(curNode);

+              //For grid based problems, add four adjacent coordinates
+              //in an array and iterate them here.
+Alternatively you can
+              //also write a separate helper function, but you'll have to
+              //repeatedly write those arguments, which could be more
+              //time consuming in an interview.
               for (adjNode : curNode.adjNodes) {
                   if (visited(adjNode) == false) {
                       // This must be set true before enqueuing each element.